CogEmLab/behaviour_and_calcium_imaging_workshop/README.md

-# Behavior and Calcium Imaging Workshop
+# Behavior and Calcium Imaging Analysis Workshop

 This repository contains notebooks and resources for the workshop taking place in March 2024 at the Leibniz Institute for Neurobiology in Magdeburg.